mvfolino68/pathway-viz/docs/persistence.md

 # State Persistence

-By default, StreamViz is ephemeral—restart the app and all data is lost.
+By default, PathwayViz is ephemeral—restart the app and all data is lost.
 This page covers strategies for production persistence.

 ## The Problem